We talk to a lot of criminal defense lawyers and ask them all how they get their business.

 Maybe YouTube marketing sounds a little mysterious to you.
 Or maybe you’re not so sure about how your hairdo will look on camera, or the equipment you’ll need, or what you’ll say in a video.
 Maybe this is why lawyers aren’t using this essential marketing tool.
 But if you follow these three steps, you’ll be posting optimized content on YouTube in a snap:

 You know prospects are coming to YouTube with questions.
 And when they find your videos, you’ll personally be the one answering them.
 Later, when these prospective clients are finally ready to talk to an attorney, you’ll have their attention because you’ve already proven you know what you’re talking about.
+Video ADS is one of the best criminal defense lawyer advertisement techniques.

 As demonstrated with directories and YouTube content, there are two groups of “lookers” performing searches online for lawyers in your practice area.
 And you need a high-performance website optimized for both of these groups and the unique types of searches they perform.
 We’ll break down the big difference between these two groups below.